jhownfs/SF-EmailServices/README.md

 - Create case based in threadId in body or subject email
 - Create files to email
 - Adjust SRC images inside email body
+- Search contact based on from email
+- Send case to queue or skill based on key word

 ## How to use this? 🪧